 Trains were a big part of our life.
 My young son was obsessed with Thomas – we still have a huge Rubbermaid container of wooden tracks and trains he won’t part with, even at age 14 – and his grandfather (who once had his birthday party ON a train) has just a bit of talent for building model train layouts.
 See the photo below?
 That’s Grandpa’s basement.

 We had always meant to return to Strasburg, but never did.
 So when we were invited to attend a blogger event in Lancaster a few weeks ago, my family was all in.
 Well, maybe not all… My eight-year-old daughter was less than thrilled to be “looking at trains all day.”
 But we promised her ice cream and off we went.

 The Strasburg Railroad has changed since 2000.
 The Trackside Cafe has been renovated, the dining car has been fully refurbished, there’s the new Pint-Sized Pufferbelly (miniature steam train ride), and the hand-powered Cranky Cars for the little train fanatic in your family.
-A kid’s play area with a wooden train, slides and more is slated to open this summer.
+There’s also a kid’s play area with a wooden train, slides and more.
 Parents can relax and enjoy the free wi-fi!

 On the Strasburg train ride, you’re treated to beautiful Amish country scenery and an entertaining history of the railroad and the surrounding area.
-You’ll learn about the legend of the ghost train as well as the many movies that used the Strasburg train, as well as the legend of the Ghost Train.
-You can pack a lunch and disembark at Groff’s Grove, where you’ll find a picnic and play area.
-A second picnic area is scheduled to open this summer.
-Then catch the next train back.
+You’ll learn about the legend of the ghost train as well as the many movies that used the Strasburg train, such as Wild, Wild West with Will Smith and Hello, Dolly with Barbra Streisand.

 There’s always something exciting going on at the Railroad.
-Upcoming events include The Great Train Robbery, Wine & Cheese Train, Murder Mystery Dinner, The Chocolate Express, Santa’s Paradise Express, and – of course – a Day Out With Thomas.
+Upcoming events include The Great Train Robbery, Strasburg Spooktacular, Santa’s Paradise Express, and – of course – a Day Out With Thomas.

 Less than a minute down the road from Strasburg Railroad is the Choo Choo Barn.
 This 1,700 square foot hand-crafted train layout is a spectacular sight.
 Remember my daughter, who complained about “looking at trains all day?”
-We could not get her to leave the Choo Choo Barn.
+She was mesmerized by the layout at the Choo Choo Barn.

-After looping around the Choo Choo Barn’s massive layout many, many times (admission is $7 for adults and $4 for kids 3-11, and you can stay as long as you want), we headed next door to the Strasburg Train Shop.
-My son might have spent as much time there as he did in the Choo Choo Barn.
-Here he is, poring over the huge selection, trying to determine where to invest his money to improve his own model train layout.
+After looping around the Choo Choo Barn’s massive layout many, many times (admission is $8.50 for adults and $5 for kids 3-11, and you can stay as long as you want), we headed next door to the Strasburg Train Shop.
+My son might have spent as much time there as he did in the Choo Choo Barn, poring over the huge selection, trying to determine where to invest his money to improve his own model train layout.